jpnoob/vn-packunpack/Softpal/uniextr/readme.txt

 works. if no values work (e.g. the game crashes later than right after the first changed line), i really need to improve the pointer finding routine

-working values for some games:
+games that need extra parameter to avoid crash (uniextr only)
 - flyable heart: 1
 - kimi no nagori: 1

-games that work with no parameter:
+games that don't need extra parameter (uniextr only)
+- akatsuki yureru koi akari trial
 - a clockwork leyline 1
-- akatsuki yureru koi akari
 - flyable candyheart
 - flyable heart trial
 - kizuna kirameku koi iroha